EnduranceCode/windows-setup-guide/3-desktop-software.md

 ### 3.2.
 Ferdium

 [**Ferdium**](https://ferdium.org/) is an application that helps to organize multiple web apps in one place for quick and easy access.
 It is very useful when, *e,g.*, you need to manage more than one [Team's](https://www.microsoft.com/microsoft-teams/group-chat-software/) account.
+Nonetheless, [**Ferdium**](https://ferdium.org/) can be replaced (probably with advantage) by Firefox's [Multi-Account Containers](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers/) extension.

 #### 3.2.1.
 Installation